Studying Development

 Development Scholarships

-The New Zealand Development Scheme offers the opportunity to people from selected developing countries to undertake development-related studies in Aotearoa New Zealand.
-This may include study related to education, health, rural livelihoods, governance, human rights, or economic development, depending on the human resource development training needs of the home government.
-New Zealand Development Scholarships are offered for full-time, tertiary level study at participating Aotearoa New Zealand education institutions.
-Information on New Zealand Regional Development Scholarships, Short Term Training Awards and Commonwealth Scholarships is also available:
+The New Zealand government offers the opportunity to people from selected countries in the Pacific and elsewhere in the Global South to undertake development-related studies in Aotearoa New Zealand under the Manaaki scholarship scheme.
+This may include study related to education, health, rural livelihoods, sustainableĀ development, climate change, disaster management, governance, or economic development, depending on the human resource development training needs of the home government.
+Manaaki New Zealand Scholarships are offered for full-time, tertiary level study at participating Aotearoa New Zealand education institutions.
+Information on Short Term Training Awards is also available: